 Delirium a Competent, Completely Familiar Scares

 Delirium is nothing if not a competently made thriller.
 Specifically, director Dennis Iliadis dutifully checks off all the requisite subgenre boxes.
 Everything about the production quality is quite good.
 From sound design to cinematography, Delirium exceeds most VOD horror movies.
 Still everything about Delirium feels familiar, like a no-name brand copy of much better haunted house movies.

-Tom’s visions and the ‘bumps in the night’ begin almost immediately in the film.
-Shadowy figures creep up from behind and decaying images of the dead father pop up periodically.
-Illiadis films these scenes with a predictable but workmanlike quality.
+Tom’s visions and the ‘bumps in the night’ begin almost immediately.
+Shadowy figures creep up from behind and decaying images of the dead father periodically pop up.
+To his credit, Illiadis films these scenes with a predictable but workmanlike quality.
 While a few jump scares work, most of the engineered thrills are predictable.
 Like too many horror movies, loud sounds substitute for more visceral scares.
-Much of Delirium will only serve to remind you of better films including, but not limited to Sinister and The Woman in Black.
+Much of Delirium serves to remind you of better movies including, but not limited to Sinister and The Woman in Black.
 Not much in the way of atmosphere or tension is present.
 In addition, Delirium has an almost omnipresent music score that is so generic it was probably included with iMovie.

 A Promising Story Let Down by Implausible Story Twists

 Adam Alleca’s screenplay does the best it can with its familiar material.
 Specifically, Delirium initially gives little information about Tom, wisely opting to drop clues as the story unfolds.
-Tom’s psychotic breaks raise doubts about what you see and are told.
-For the first half of the movie, you’re left questioning what is real and what is imaginary.
+And Tom’s psychotic breaks raise doubts about what you see and are told.
+For the first half of the movie, you question what is real and what is imaginary.
 Yet experienced horror fans will piece things together pretty quickly.
 As hard as the screenplay tries, Delirium doesn’t offer much in the way of innovation or fresh ideas.
 Occasionally, Alleca throws a curveball but these swerves often don’t feel right.

 Adam Alleca’s screenplay does the best it can with its familiar material.